COVID Small Business Relief: Loans and Grants

 State Tax Relief

 West Virginia has extended its income tax due date to July 15, 2020 in response to the Coronavirus pandemic.
-Visit the West Virginia State Tax Department Coronavirus Reponse page for additional details.
+Visit the West Virginia State Tax Department website for additional updates.

 Changes to Federal Paid Leave